NOT RECOMMENDED CHARITIES

 Disabled Veterans National Foundation

-Based on its 2019 tax return, we calculate that Disabled Veterans National Foundation spent 93 percent of its $27.6 million budget on overhead.
+Based on its 2019 tax return, we calculate that Disabled Veterans National Foundation spent 93 percent of its $27.5 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-Disabled Veterans National Foundation used joint cost accounting for 15.7 percent of its budget.
-While legal, this… Read More
+Additionally, Disabled Veterans National Foundation used joint cost accounting for 15.7 percent of its budget.
+While legal,… Read More

 Freedom Alliance

-Based on its 2018 tax return, we calculate that the Freedom Alliance spent 33 percent of its $7.7 million budget on overhead.
+Based on its 2020 tax return, we calculate that Freedom Alliance spent 29 percent of its $8.8 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-The Freedom Alliance used joint cost accounting for 17.4 percent of its budget.
-While legal, this accounting method… Read More
+Additionally, Freedom Alliance used joint cost accounting for 15.2 percent of its budget.
+While legal, this accounting method can… Read More

 Freedom Service Dogs of America